VictorAvelar/geld/README.md

 ## Usage

-Set the your Fixer.io API key as an environment variable for your project using `FIXER_API_KEY` as name.
+Set your Fixer.io API key as an environment variable for your project using `FIXER_API_KEY` as name.

 #### Configuration